DockterTeagle/myNixOS/README.md

-For the love of God dont use this config, it is only for me and the only reason it is public is so others can help me troubleshoot
+For the love of God dont use this config, it is only for me and the only reason it is public is so others can help me troubleshoot Pixel art is by on reddit:u/Littleone24_